How much does business insurance cost?

 Business Owner’s Policy

-Also known as a BOP, this policy combines general liability and commercial property insurance into a package deal.
-Business owner’s policies provide more coverage at a lower price than purchasing each of the policies separately.
-The great thing about BOPs is that it’s quite simple to tack on more coverages to the package as well.
+BOP insurance combines general liability and commercial property insurance at a discount.
+Business owner’s policies basically give you more coverage at a lower price than if you bought each policy separately.
+The great thing about BOPs is that it’s quite simple to tack on even more coverage.
 All in all, it’s a great way to reduce the cost of business insurance.

 How much does a business owner’s policy cost?